karimikkonen/sextante-manual/sphinx/source/hydro.rst

 .. image:: img/hydro/stats.png

-We will use both the basin calculations procedure and the statistics calculation in other lessons, to find out how other SEXTANTE elements can help us automate both of them and work more effectively.
+We will use both the basin calculations procedure and the statistics calculation in other lessons, to find out how other elements can help us automate both of them and work more effectively.